Supporting a Person with Mental IllnessSearch for Resources

 - Set boundaries for yourself.

 - Pry for information or demand answers to questions they aren't comfortable with answering.

 - Take charge of their recovery or force them to seek treatment.

 - Give unwarrented advice.

-- Scold or punish your loved one for using unhealthy behaviors or struggling.
+- Scold or punish them for unhealthy behaviors or shortcomings.